PRECIOUS-Palladium hits record high on strike threat; gold steady

 By Sumita Layek

-Feb 25 (Reuters) - Palladium hit a new record high on Monday as the threat of strikes in the South-African mining industry exacerbated a supply deficit for the metal, while gold held steady as the dollar slipped on signs of a U.S.-China trade deal.
+Feb 25 (Reuters) - Palladium hit a new record high on Monday as the threat of strikes in the South African mining industry raised fresh concerns about a supply deficit for the metal, while gold held steady as the dollar slipped on signs of a U.S.-China trade deal.

 At least 15 mining firms in South Africa, home to the world’s biggest platinum group metals deposits accounting for over 90 percent of global output, have received notices of strikes next week in support of colleagues at Sibanye-Stillwater who downed tools over wages and job cuts.